ssbc/ssb-threads/readme.md

 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.

+### `ssb.threads.hashtagUpdates(opts)`

+Returns a ("live") pull stream that emits the message key (string) for thread roots every time there is a new reply or root tagged with the given `opts.hashtag`, and that passes the (optional) allowlist or blocklist.

+* `opts.hashtag`: string, required unless you have `opts.hashtags`.
+This is a short hashtag string such as `#animals` that identifies which content category we are interested in.
+* `opts.hashtags`: array of strings, optional.
+Like `opts.hashtag` but allows you to specify multiple hashtags such that summaries returned will match *any* of the hashtags.
+* `opts.allowlist`: optional array of strings.
+Dictates which messages **types** to allow as root messages, while forbidding other types.
+* `opts.blocklist`: optional array of strings.
+Dictates which messages **types** to forbid as root messages, while allowing other types.

 ### `ssb.threads.private(opts)`